Cleome, spider flower: sowing, planting, cultivation

 Thorny seeds of Helen Campbell Spiky - Cleome spinosa

-An annual plant with vigorous growth (1m to 1.50m), producing clusters of white flowers from June until the first frosts.
+Annual plant with significant growth (1m to 1.5m) forming clusters of white flowers from June to frost.

 • Flowering time July to November